karlospn/mytechramblings-site-source-code/content/posts/automatically-purge-acr-images-using-acr-tasks.md

 2022/12/20 15:49:14 Step ID: acb_step_0 marked as successful (elapsed time in seconds: 0.810056)
 ```

-If we take a look in the Azure Portal, you can see that an ACR Task has been executed inside our ACR.
+If we take a look in the Azure Portal, you'll see that an ACR Task has been executed inside our ACR.

 ![acr-task-execution](/img/acr-task-execution.png)